Elena Brogi - Chartered Counselling Psychologist

-Over the last 14 years I have worked with individuals, couples, families and groups, acquiring experience in many areas including: eating disorders, drug and alcohol addiction, mood disorders, anxiety disorders, separation and bereavement.
+Since 2001 I have worked with individuals, couples and families, acquiring experience in many areas including: trauma, grief, chronic pain, eating disorders, drug and alcohol addiction, depression, anxiety disorders and phobias, separation.

 People grow, develop and change.
-A life event is not “critical” in itself but in the way it interacts with one’s background and personal characteristics.
+A life event might not be “critical” in itself but in the way it interacts with one’s background and personal characteristics.
 It is essential to explore these differences and welcome them in a safe environment.

 The systemic-relational approach is therefore based on the observation of the: